 Mr. Goldberg advises clients on entity formation, corporate governance, capitalization issues, equity compensation strategies, capital-raising issues and customer contracts.
 He counsels clients at various stages of their development to address issues, problems and strategy.

 Previously, Mr. Goldberg served as vice president and general counsel at Harbor Payments Inc. (now an American Express company), where he was responsible for all aspects of the company’s legal affairs and human resources.
 Prior to Harbor Payments, Mr. Goldberg spent seven years at MCI Communications Corp., where he was managing commercial counsel supporting the company’s global marketing, product development and sales organizations.
 During his tenure at MCI, Mr. Goldberg also held two non-legal, business development positions.
 Before MCI, Mr. Goldberg worked as an associate attorney at a nationally recognized law firm in Atlanta, where he represented clients in federal and state telecommunications regulatory matters.

-In 1989, Mr. Goldberg began his career as an associate attorney at a large law firm in Washington D.C., where he advised and represented a variety of corporate and individual clients in connection with federal and state telecommunications regulatory matters, including acquisitions, licensing, compliance and enforcement concerns.
+In 1989, Mr. Goldberg began his career as an associate attorney at a telecommunications boutique law firm in Washington D.C., where he advised and represented a variety of corporate and individual clients in connection with federal and state telecommunications regulatory matters, including acquisitions, licensing, compliance and enforcement concerns.

 State Bar of Georgia